JulioStehling/menuGML_candidato_julio_stehling/README.md

 	All the drawing of the objects is now handled by the draw GUI event, allowing the buttons to remain fixed in the correct positions independent of the game's camera position.

+v 1.3

+	sprites size adjusted

+v 1.4

+	simple save system added to the project

+v 1.5

+	save function call added to the function that saves the config screen